louisbichard/notes/Revision/Entrepreneurship and innovation/examquestions.md

 // TODO: REVISIT THIS, I'M NOT REALLY THAT HAPPY WITH IT

+####Giving examples, describe how acedemic economists, psychologists and sociologists have tried to define the entrepreneur?
+(25)

 ###Intellectual property

 ####With reference to the main types of intellectual property describe how inventors can protect their ideas.
 In each case briefly explain the process for securing intellectual property rights on an idea (20 marks)